 - Adopt a healthy eating plan as a way of life.
 Many fellow PMR sufferers have had success with the Keto, Paleo, Auto-immune Protocol Diet (AIP) or Gluten-Free Diet to help keep the weight off and decrease inflammation and stiffness.
 See my Blog on different diets for PMR.
 None of my doctors seemed to care about my diet when I tried to talk to them about it, even when I told them that I may have developed Celiac Disease due to a severe adverse reaction to all wheat and glutens.
-I have never even seen this problem acknowledged in any post-visit notes after I mention this distressing issue at each visit.
 Eating a Paleo Diet after going through the AIP (elimination) diet first has helped my gut tremendously which in turn is supposed to help with overall inflammation and the auto-immune response.
 I am trying to limit my carbs and sugar which may help to ward off steroid-induced diabetes.

 - See an ophthalmologist at the start of your treatment and diagnosis of PMR (and for sure if you have GCA!).
 An optometrist is not sufficient.
 An ophthalmologist is trained to look more thoroughly at eye disease and trends from Prednisone and our condition.

 - You will be immunocompromised while on higher levels of Prednisone.
 My doctor never mentioned this important information even though I was diagnosed during the Covid pandemic and I was a nurse working with Covid patients.
-Fortunately, I knew this fact and knew to be very careful and cautious around sick people.
+Fortunately, I knew this fact and was very careful and cautious around sick people.

 - You may need to take magnesium supplements.
 Low magnesium can cause symptoms very similar to PMR.
 In addition, Prednisone can cause magnesium depletion in your system.
 Low magnesium leads to severe muscle cramps and spasms.
 See my Blog about Cramps and Magnesium.
-Once you are on a magnesium supplement, you will need to have the level monitored to make sure you do not overdose and reach a toxic level.
+Once you are on a magnesium supplement, you should have your magnesium level monitored to make sure you do not overdose and reach a toxic level.

 - Get a Dexa scan as soon as you start Prednisone (or immediately prior).
-You will need a baseline scan to see how your bones are doing prior to being on long-term steroids.
-This will also let the Dr. know if they need to start you on medication or supplements to preserve your bones.
+You will need a baseline scan to see how your bones are doing before initiating long-term steroid use.
+This reading will also let the Dr. know if they need to start you on medication or supplements to preserve your bones.